-"Getting this role was like a dream come true for me, " said the young star Wil Wheaton who performed card and coin magic at the time.
+"Getting this role was like a dream come true for me," said 14-year-old star Wil Wheaton, who performed card and coin magic at the time.
 "I've idolized, you could almost say worshipped, Houdini all my life!"

 The film begins with the adult Houdini (played by Jeffrey DeMunn who also played the magician in the film version of Ragtime) performing the Water Torture Cell in England.
-It’s a pretty good recreation of the USD with a fairly authentic looking cell, although the conclusion owes more to Doug Henning’s interpretation than Houdini (Henning is credited as technical advisor on the film).
+It’s a pretty good recreation of the USD with a fairly authentic looking cell, although the conclusion owes more to Doug Henning’s interpretation than Houdini.
 Later in his dressing room, Houdini relates the story of his runaway days to Sir Arthur Conan Doyle (Roy Dotrice).
 “It is the most fantastic story you will ever hear,” says Houdini.

-Flashback to Appleton, Wisconsin in 1886 where we meet “Ehrich Prince of the Air” honing his performance skills while also apprenticing to a local locksmith.
-An encounter with “The Great Merlin” leads to Ehrich losing his locksmith job, and after a dressing down by his stern father, Ehrich runs away to prove himself as a magician.
+Flashback to Appleton, Wisconsin, in 1886, where we meet “Ehrich Prince of the Air” honing his performance skills while also apprenticing to a local locksmith.
+An encounter with “The Great Merlin” leads to Ehrich losing his locksmith job and after a dressing down by his stern father (Byrne Piven), Ehrich runs away to prove himself as a magician.

 The second half of the film gets a little lost in sometimes bizarre “chosen one” mythology, but along the way we get to see Ehrich reading The Memories of Robert-Houdin and perform his first packing crate escape.
 And the movie does have a satisfying twist that I won’t reveal.